csherland/dotfiles/README.md

 Usage
 -----
-To install all components, as well as a small selection of required packages run
+To install all components, as well as a small selection of required packages run:

     git clone http://github.com/csherland/dotfiles ~/.dotfiles && ~/.dotfiles/install.sh